scando1993/thingsboard.github.io/smart-metering.md

 - Integration with [third-party analytics frameworks and solutions](/docs/samples/analytics/spark-integration-with-thingsboard/) for advanced processing of smart metering data and reporting;
 - Smart metering management by utilizing [ThingsBoard API](/docs/api/) to control and manage smart meters.

-The ThingsBoard IoT platform provides production ready server infrastructure to connect your smart meter devices, collect, store and analyze smart metering data, and share results of the analysis with your customers and end-users.
+The Pacificsoft IoT platform provides production ready server infrastructure to connect your smart meter devices, collect, store and analyze smart metering data, and share results of the analysis with your customers and end-users.

 ## Smart metering dashboard